ilyapvl/tcompiler/README.md

 ## Limitations

-- External data (weights stored in separate files) are not yet supported.
-Only single-file models
 - Reshape sometimes fail to handle shape tensors with `-1` when applied to an input with dynamic dimension.
 That is not usually an issue because most widely used batch tensors with shape `<?x...const...>` are processed correctly.
 Things like `<?x?x...>` will most likely fail.